jellyfin-archive/jellyfin-docs/general/contributing/issues.md

 ---
 uid: contrib-issues
-title: GitHub Issues
+title: Issues
 ---

 # Requesting Features

-Feature and enhancement requests should be directed towards [our Fider intance](https://features.jellyfin.org) for tracking, voting, and reporting.
-Please keep all feature requests to this page and not the GitHub issues.
+Feature and enhancement requests should be directed towards [our Fider instance](https://features.jellyfin.org) for tracking, voting, and reporting.
+Please keep all feature requests to this page and not GitHub issues.

 # Issue Guidelines